ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 # Custom HTML Tags
-## How to design better UI components and avoid over-engineering user interfaces through the use of standards
+## How to design better UI components and avoid over-engineering

 **Tl;dr:** this is something new that's NOT another js thing vying for market share.
 Enjoy!